RichardWessels/BatchRenamer/README.md

 Use cases:

-- If you have a series that seperates words with a periods instead of spaces.
+- If you have a file that seperates words with periods instead of spaces.
-- If there is a word you would like to remove from many files.
+- If there is a word you would like to remove from multiple files.
 - And hopefully a bunch more.

 I hope you find this program useful.